ArasLabs/custom-tech-docs/README.md

 **Pre-requisite:** The Aras instance shoudl include multiple Parts.
 1. Log into Aras as Admin.
 2. Navigate to **Technical Doucmentation > Technical Documents**.
-3. Create a new Technical Document with `linkExample` schema.
+3. Create a new Technical Document with `Link Example` schema.
 4. Add a `PartLink` item to the document.
 5. Select a part to reference within the table.
 6. Highlight the cell with the hyperlink